Academic Year: 2022/2023

 International qualification will be evaluated by the designated teaching committee after the pre-evaluation procedure carried out on the online platform.

 Graduates may hold positions of high responsibility in local government as well as in international organisations and NGOs; in structures in charge of the cultural heritage enhancement, of social, educational, healthcare and school services, of regional planning, of co-operation and development, with a special focus on immigration issues.
+Graduates who obtain a sufficient number of ECTS in appropriate disciplinary sectors will also be able to participate in the selections for teaching in secondary schools, according to current legislation.

 Examination assessment and graduation